rarible/sdk/README.md

 Rarible Multichain Protocol is a decentralized toolset that simplifies the way developers can work with NFTs.
 The protocol builds an abstraction layer for several blockchains and isolates the developer from their specifics with a Multichain SDK.

 Rarible Multichain SDK is fully blockchain-agnostic.
-You can find a list of supported blockchains on our [Features](https://docs.rarible.org/features/) page.
+You can find a list of supported blockchains on our [Blockchains](https://docs.rarible.org/docs/supported-chains) page.

 We use different environments for blockchain networks.
-See actual information on [API Reference](https://docs.rarible.org/api-reference/) page.
+See actual information on [Reference](https://docs.rarible.org/reference/) page.

-Rarible Multichain SDK enables applications to easily interact with Rarible Protocol: query, issue and trade NFTs on any blockchain supported.
-See more information on our documentation [Reference](https://docs.rarible.org/reference/reference-overview/) section.
+Rarible Multichain SDK enables applications to easily interact with Rarible Protocol: query, transfer and trade NFTs on any blockchain supported.
+See more information on our documentation [Reference](https://docs.rarible.org/reference/getting-started) section.

 - [Example frontend app](#example-frontend-application)
 - [Installation](#installation)